Enter through the Open Gate

 It is through Zen practice that we approach the gateless gate of our own self restricted minds.
 Every one of us is capable of accessing the boundless mind and passing freely through the mental barriers created by our fears and preconceptions.
 By letting go of our preconceptions, dualistic thinking and communal delusions, we discover the previously unrealized potential of our own unlimited consciousness and become self liberated.
 This is the fundamental tenet of Boundless Mind Zen.

-Open Gate Zendo is the primary training facility of the Boundless Mind Zen school and the Order of the Boundless Way.
-Originally conceived in 1994, Open Gate Zendo was founded to promote the original Zen principles of self-realization through varied individual approaches and disciplines.
+Open Gate Zendo is a practice and training facility originally conceived in 1994.
+It was founded to promote the original Zen principles of self-realization through varied individual approaches and disciplines.
 As expressed by Zen Master Mumon;

 "The Great Way is Gateless,